murthy1811/The-Baking-Mommy_MS2/TESTING.md

   7. Verified if email is being received with all the information entered by user.
   8. Checked if confirmation message is being displayed after the submission.

+  Development tools on the chrome page were used extensively to develop the webiste while coding is written.
+Consistely website is checked for alignment, colors, fonts, and javascript error checking etc using devtools to make sure the code works before updating the IDE.

 ## Bugs Discovered

  - Bugs while code is worked out and fixed.